Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 What are the benefits?

-- You can invite interactivity by letting students comment on posts or share information through posts of their own.
+- You can invite interactivity by letting students comment on the posts or share posts of their own.

-- Students can receive automatic email notifications of new posts, once you add students to your site.
+- Students can receive automatic email notifications of new posts, once you add students to your UBC Blogs site.

 - Since UBC Blogs can be shared publicly, you can use posts to communicate broadly, including with guests, partners, or students not at UBC or not enrolled in your course.